Text, audio, image, or video becomes training data for machine learning through data annotation, with the help of people and technology.

 Named Entity Annotation

-Named Entity Recognition (NER) systems require a large amount of manually annotated training data.
+NER systems require a large amount of manually annotated training data.
 Organizations like Appen apply named entity annotation capabilities across a wide range of use cases, such as helping eCommerce clients identify and tag a range of key descriptors, or aiding social media companies in tagging entities such as people, places, companies, organizations, and titles to assist with better-targeted advertising content.

 Real World Use Case: Improving Search Quality for Microsoft Bing in Multiple Markets

 Microsoft’s Bing search engine required large-scale datasets to continuously improve the quality of its search results – and the results needed to be culturally relevant for the global markets they served.
-We delivered results that surpassed expectations.
-Beyond delivering project and program management, we provided the ability to grow rapidly in new markets with high-quality data sets.
-(Read the full case study here)
+We delivered results that surpassed expectations, allowing them to rapidly ramp up in new markets.

 Real World Use Case: Dialpad’s transcription models leverage our platform for audio transcription and categorization

 Dialpad improves conversations with data.
 They collect telephonic audio, transcribe those dialogs with in-house speech recognition models, and use natural language processing algorithms to comprehend every conversation.
 They use this universe of one-on-one conversation to identify what each rep–and the company at large–is doing well and what they aren’t, all with the goal of making every call a success.
 Dialpad had worked with a competitor of Appen for six months but were having trouble reaching an accuracy threshold to make their models a success.
 It took just a couple weeks for the change to bear fruit for Dialpad and to create the transcription and NLP training data they needed to make their models a success.

-(Click here to read the full case study)
+Image annotation can be considered one of the most vital responsibilities a computer has in the digital age, as it’s given the opportunity to interpret the world through a visual lens or new, illuminated perspective.
 Image annotation is vital for a wide range of applications, including computer vision, robotic vision, facial recognition, and solutions that rely on machine learning to interpret images.
 To train these solutions, metadata must be assigned to the images in the form of identifiers, captions, or keywords.